sandhaka/advanced_c/README.md

   vector_add(arr, arr, arr, 4);  // Wrong!
 Pointers overlap
   ```
 - All these features still rely on the developer responsability but produce effective more optimized code when used correctly!
-- Let's see a comprensive example here [📋](./_t_qualifiers/main.c).
+- Let's see a comprensive example [here](./_t_qualifiers/main.c).
 ### Bit Manipulation
 - Bit manipulation techniques can be used to solve various conversion problems, often leading to more efficient solutions compared to traditional arithmetic methods.
-Classical conversion problems leveraging bit manipulation [📋](./_common/bin_2_short.c).
+Classical conversion problems leveraging bit manipulation [example](./_common/bin_2_short.c).
 - Bit operations can be performed on any type of integer value and characters, but cannot be performed on floating-poit values.
 - Bitwise operations with a mask are usually used to store multiple information in a variable (each bit corresponds to a setting).